An underactive thyroid can often be treated by taking daily hormone tablets. These replace the hormones your thyroid is not making.

 - bleeding after birth

-- problems with the baby's physical and mental development
+- problems with your baby's physical and mental development

 - premature birth or a low birthweight